Get

 8. The most important point on your emergency preparedness checklist for cats:

 Do not wait until the situation becomes dire!
 “It’s vital to have a checklist prepared in advance of a natural disaster, because once the disaster hits, your time is limited,” Scott says.
 “Cats can be tougher to identify than dogs, so putting together a checklist in advance is vital to keeping your cat safe.”
-Creating an emergency preparedness checklist for your cat guarantees you’ll be ready to keep calm and carrier on if disaster strikes!
+Creating an emergency preparedness checklist for your cat guarantees you’ll be ready to keep calm and carry on if disaster strikes!

 divider single cat paw oct 2024